VersCreativeUK/BowlTrack_Platform/README.md

 Welcome to **bowl**track User Platforms Repository!

 ### Note
-**This repository is for any platforms that use the Core BowlTrack plaftorm or API**
+**This repository is for any platforms that use the Core BowlTrack API** This does not track changes or issues to any core platform, please see this repo for the core platform: https://github.com/VersCreativeUK/BowlTrack

 ## Support
 If you've been directed here for support, please raise an issue via the Issues tab and we will be happy to take a look.